 Road Tax is based upon the CO2 emissions of the vehicle and is split into 13 bands from A to M. The higher the letter the greater the cost of tax paid to drive the vehicle on public roads.
 In addition to the road tax detailed below, any vehicle that had a manufacturers retail price in excess of £40,000 when first sold, attracts a road tax supplement of an additional £320 per year.
 This is charged until the vehicle is 6 years old.

-Prices start from around £19,500 for the entry-level 'SE' variant.
-You'll need a further £1,500 to get the mid-range 'SR' variant, while the plusher 'EX' derivative costs from around £22,500 and the ritziest 'Style' derivative is up at nearly £29,000.
-There's also a crossover-themed Jazz Crosstar model, which will set you back from around £24,000 upwards.
+Prices start from around £21,000 for the 'SE' variant.
+You'll need around £22,500 for plusher 'SR'-spec, around £24,000 for 'EX' trim and around £27,000 for the top 'EX Style' variant we tried.
+There's also a new 'Advance Sport' grade with a sportier look, unique 16-inch wheels and an exclusive 'Urban Grey' paint finish.
 Across the Jazz range, standard features include adaptive cruise control, lane keep assist and automatic headlights, plus there's 'Apple CarPlay' and 'Android Auto' smartphone-mirroring.
 Black paint will be the default cost-free option while six other paint shades are also available.
 The Crosstar version is exclusively available in two-tone combinations with a gloss-black roof.
 Infotainment and connectivity benefit from a much improved voice command system, the Honda 'Personal Assistant', first seen on the little Honda e.
 This is basically a next-generation voice control system in that it can respond to multiple commands: for instance "OK Honda, find me an Indian restaurant with WiFi and free parking".
 The set-up would then display suitable options on the fascia's central touchscreen before plotting a route to the chosen destination.
 With this car, Honda is also offering the latest version of its Honda+ smartphone app, which includes remote vehicle locking and unlocking, plus 'intelligent geofencing', which alerts an owner if the vehicle breaches a pre-set 'geofence' zone.
 Plus there's the ability to send journey information from the app to the car's navigation system.